Skip to main content

 What about licensure in other US states and territories?

 The CFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education for the American Association for Marriage and Family Therapy (AAMFT) and provides the supervised clinical training typically required in states with Couple and Family Therapy licensure.
-While a detailed determination has not yet been made as to whether the program meets the requirements for professional licensure in states other than Maryland, state-by-state licensure requirements can be found on AAFMT's state resources websiteFind more information about how our program specifically aligns with states.
+While a detailed determination has not yet been made as to whether the program meets the requirements for professional licensure in states other than Maryland, state-by-state licensure requirements can be found on AAFMT's state resources website.
+If you plan to practice in another state, you are required to know that state's requirements.
 Please note that the course interpretation depends on the interpretation of each state board.